 The need for professional indemnity insurance has grown over several decades as more people enter professional service-based occupations.
-Anyone in the construction industry who gives advice, makes educated recommendations, designs solutions, or represents the needs of others should consider purchasing PI.
-Professionals such as design & construction contractors, project managers, engineers, architects, planners and contractors are prime candidates for this type of insurance.
+Anyone in the construction industry who gives advice, makes educated recommendations, designs solutions, or represents the needs of others should consider purchasing PI insurance.
+Professionals such as design & construction contractors, project managers, , , planners and are prime candidates for this type of insurance.

 The current state of the Professional Indemnity insurance market for construction

 Factors such as higher settlements, increasing claims frequency, the Grenfell tragedy, Carillion’s demise and hugely competitive procurement processes, means insurers are becoming increasingly selective about the risks they are prepared to underwrite in the construction sector.

 In 2019 the market has hardened significantly and insurers who continue to offer terms in the construction sector are looking to limit their exposures by reducing capacity, increasing premium rates and enforcing coverage restrictions, particularly concerning cladding and fire safety.

 How much will Professional Indemnity insurance cost?

 The cost of a professional indemnity insurance policy will vary depending on several factors, including the level of cover you choose and the type of work carried out by your business.

 Adopting a good risk management ethos, and conducting regular risk assessments, will help mitigate increasing costs.
 It’s also imperative that your workforce is fully trained including all sub-contractors.

 The more information you can provide to your insurance broker regarding your working practices and risk management approach, the better, and try to begin the process as early as possible, to give them time to find the best policy for you.